-If you are looking after someone, such as your husband, wife, partner, parent or another relative, you are a carer.
-You may not think of yourself as a carer but just think you are helping your family.
+If you are looking after someone such as your spouse, partner, parent or other relative, you are a carer even if you don't think of yourself as one because you are 'just helping your family'.

 Caring for someone can be rewarding, but it can also be exhausting and frustrating and many carers do not receive the help they are entitled to.

-In Scotland, the Carers (Scotland) Act 2016 defines a carer as someone who “provides or intends to provide care for another individual’ and the law gives you the right to support from your local council in your caring role and also support to help you improve and maintain your health and wellbeing.
+In Scotland, the Carers (Scotland) Act 2016 defines a carer as someone who 'provides or intends to provide care for another individual’.
+The law gives you the right to support from your local council in your caring role and also support to help you improve and maintain your health and wellbeing.

-As a carer you may also be entitled to Carer’s Allowance if you spend at least 35 hours a week caring for a disabled person who receives one of the qualifying disability benefits such as Attendance Allowance.
+You may be entitled to Carer’s Allowance if you spend at least 35 hours a week caring for a person with a health condition or disability, and who receives a qualifying disability benefit such as Attendance Allowance.
 See our guides below or for more information call the Age Scotland helpline on 0800 12 44 222.